 Data on achievement and progression

 Progression and destination statistics for all programmes are high.
-The figures for 2016-17 are: 100% progression for students on all five awards.
-All seven students completing their MA in Applied Rabbinic Theology as part of their training for Ordination found immediate employment in the UK and abroad.
+The figures for 2021-22 are: 100% progression for students on all four Jewish Studies’ awards.
+All students completing their MA in Applied Rabbinic Theology as part of their training for Ordination found immediate employment in the UK and abroad.

 These are some of the measures that have been put in place to remove barriers, encourage access and enable participation of students interested in pursuing Jewish Studies and Jewish Education as a higher degree.